amesoudi/IBM-cultevo-bookdown/material/General.md

   1. why we do this (*individual* is opposed to *population* and it indicates the level of abstraction at which the model is specified, check Grimm & Railsback) and
   2. individual should not be intended necessary in biological sense, an individual can be a firm, an organisation, etc.

-* It may be useful to have at the end of each model (or chapter) a section that briefly describes the relevant literature.
+* It may be useful to have at the end of each chapter a section that briefly describes the relevant literature.

 * We might also want to make it clear in the introduction _when_ IBM is actually useful or superior over an analytical approach.